Opinion | Calhoun: Wake-up Call

 In late September, the 36-year-old who had never prosecuted a case got a new assignment: Trump made her chief prosecutor in the Eastern District of Virginia, replacing Trump appointee Erik Siebert, one of several professional prosecutors to exit that office.
 Within five days, and with a statute of limitations clock ticking, Halligan had secured an indictment of James Comey, the former head of the FBI, alleging that in September 2020, Comey obstructed a congressional investigation into the disclosure of sensitive information and also made a false statement: that “he did not authorize someone at the FBI to be an anonymous source,” according to a September 25 Department of Justice announcement.

 Halligan should know all about such journalistic definitions, since she majored in history and journalism at Regis.
-But apparently she missed a class or two: This week, Anna Bower, a reporter for Lawfare, revealed that Halligan had initiated a 33-hour text exchange with this unsolicited, hardly anonymous message: “Anna, Lindsey Halligan here.”
+But apparently she missed a class or two: In October, Anna Bower, a reporter for Lawfare, revealed that Halligan had initiated a 33-hour text exchange with this unsolicited, hardly anonymous message: “Anna, Lindsey Halligan here.”
 She told Bower she wanted to correct inaccurate coverage of her second big indictment, of New York Attorney Letitia James, who had the misfortune to buy a secondary residence in Virginia.

 Only later did Halligan insist that the messages were “off the record.”
 Too late.

-“Bedrock principles of due process and equal protection have long ensured that government officials may not use courts to punish and imprison their perceived personal and political enemies,” his lawyers said.
+“Bedrock principles of due process and equal protection have long ensured that government officials may not use courts to punish and imprison their perceived personal and political enemies,” his lawyers argued.
 “But that is exactly what happened here.”

-But for Halligan, appointed by a president who just leveled a wing of the White House down to bedrock, there may be no bottom.
-History is happening here.
+But for Halligan, appointed by a president who recently leveled a wing of the White House down to bedrock, there may be no bottom.
+Last week, she admitted that the grand jury that indicted Comey did not see the final version of that indictment.
+That gives Comey’s lawyers yet another potential argument.